 The dual degree program requires students to complete 98 credit hours.
 Law students enrolled in the dual degree program may earn up to 12 credit hours toward the JD in graduate level Art History courses with the approval of the Associate Dean for Academic Affairs in advance of enrollment.
 Credit will not be given for work done in such courses before the student completes the first year of law school.
 Dual degree students would be required to complete 22 credit hours toward the MA.
 Nine hours of law school coursework will count toward the 31 hours required for the MA in Art History and Museum Studies.
 The Department of Art History and Art liaison must approve the law school courses that will count toward the MA.

 Dual degree students generally begin study in the law school and defer enrollment in the MA program until their second year.
 (There may be exceptions to this general rule.
 In certain cases, for example, students may be permitted to take one course in the Art History department during the second semester of the first year of law school.)
 Students interested in completing the dual degree should consult both programs early in the process to avoid difficulties.
-After the first-year of law school, students may enroll in law courses or art history courses; the program will not require students to complete a specific “core” in a “dedicated” semester in the Department of Art History and Art.
+After the first-year of law school, students may enroll in law courses or art history courses.
+While the program will not require students to complete a specific “core” in a “dedicated” semester in the art history, enrolled students must begin their course work with ARTH 495 Methodologies of Art History.
+The two semesters of ARTH 490 A & B: Visual Arts and Museums I and II must be taken in sequence; these are also the prerequisites for the required courses ARTH 491 A & B: Visual Arts and Museums Internship I & II.
 Completion of the dual degree program will take at least seven semesters, or three-and-a-half years of coursework.

 Year 1: First year law school curriculum.
 (31 hours)